 Mary & Larry's story

 He was truly the best Christmas present ever.
 It was December 2009, and their months-long journey to adopt 11-year-old Sergei from Russia was complete.
-Sergei was an orphan and had lived a troubled childhood, but Clive couple Mary Neubauer Larry Loss wanted to help this young person in need.
+Sergei was an orphan and had lived a troubled childhood, but Clive couple Mary Neubauer and Larry Loss wanted to help this young person in need.

 In his late teenage years, Sergei would be diagnosed with post-traumatic stress disorder, anxiety and depression, likely caused by his upbringing.
 But when he first arrived in the United States, Sergei adapted well.
 He started speaking conversational English in just a few months.
 He played sports and had artistic talent.